India rejects Chinese foreign minister’s remarks on Kashmir at OIC meeting

 Wang, the first Chinese foreign minister to participate in a meeting of the foreign ministers of OIC, said in his speech: “On Kashmir, we have heard again today the calls of many of our Islamic friends.
 And China shares the same hope.”

-China will continue to stand with the Palestinian people and support an early and representative international peace conference on the basis of the two-state solution to promote a settlement of the Palestinian issue, Wang said.
+China will continue to stand with the Palestinian people and support an early and representative international peace conference based on the two-state solution to promote a settlement of the Palestinian issue, Wang said.